Free Ohio Arrests & Criminal Records: Search Every OH County

 How To Perform a Warrant Search in Ohio

-While Ohio does not have a statewide warrant list online database, an effective way to see who has an active warrant out for their arrest is to contact the specific county or utilize the counties online warrant search feature, if applicable.
-For example, Montgomery County in Ohio has an online warrant search feature.
+While Ohio does not have a statewide warrant list online database, an effective way to see who has an active warrant out for their arrest in OH is to contact the specific county or utilize the county’s online warrant search feature, if applicable.

 Screenshot of the list of fugitives from the Ohio Department of Rehabilitation and Correction with the offenders' full name, mugshot, number, DOB, declared violator at the large date, and the offense, sorted alphabetically; the Department's logo at the top left corner.